phosae/rust-hands-on/impl-go-httphandler-in-rust.md

 # How to implement Golang HTTP Handler interface like Rust Trait for router
-The goal: register routes like Golang with [ibraheemdev/matchit](https://github.com/ibraheemdev/matchit) and our Handler implementation
+The goal: registering routes like Golang with [ibraheemdev/matchit](https://github.com/ibraheemdev/matchit) and our Handler implementation

 As an HTTP server become larger, it's time to import an HTTP multiplexer (akka. service dispather).
 The multiplexer can make route dispather faster, parse URL path paramether in one place, and provide more readable route information.
 Code comparasion are at commit [route all by mux](https://github.com/phosae/qappctl-shim-rs/commit/c6516cf96115920d8ef29aed8050a57b63299363).

-In Golang, with help of standard library `net/http` or 3rd library like [gorilla mux](github.com/gorilla/mux), we can register HTTP routes like this:
+In Golang, with help of standard library `net/http` or 3rd library like [gorilla/mux](https://github.com/gorilla/mux), we can register HTTP routes like this:
 ```go
 router := mux.NewRouter()
 router.HandleFunc("/images", server.listImagesHandler).Methods("GET")